arkodasgupta0412/WhatsInsight/README.md

 The website is deployed on Render.
 You can access it using https://whatsinsight.onrender.com.
 Please be patient as the site may take some time in uploading and showing entire analysis.

+NOTES:

-(NOTE: It works only for Android Chat Exports.
-I am working on IOS now)
+- It works only for Android Chat Exports.
+I am working on IOS now
+- Media Categorization and counts will only be shown if chat export with media has been uploaded

 <img src="images/banner.png" alt="Banner" style="border: 10px solid #00FFFF; border-radius: 8px; width: 100%; max-width: 600px; margin: 10px 0;" />